etuecke/cs50finalproject/README.md

 # The Directory

 ## Templates Directory
+* apology.html:
-* apology.html: an HTML page that displays whatever error the user may run into.
+    - an HTML page that displays whatever error the user may run into.
+* details.html:
-* details.html: [REMOVE THIS IF WE DON'T END UP USING IT!!!!]
+    - [REMOVE THIS IF WE DON'T END UP USING IT!!!!]
+* index.html:
-* index.html: the landing page that links users to other pages and log in.
+    - the landing page that links users to other pages and log in.
+* layout.html:
-* layout.html: the base HTML page used as a template for the rest of the HTML pages
+    - the base HTML page used as a template for the rest of the HTML pages
 * login.html:
+    - similar to finance
 * lucky.html:
+    - random movie presented to user
 * news.html:
+    - uses webscraping to give user recent movie news /recommendations from the New York Times
 * quiz.html:
+    - starter page for quiz
-* quizQuestion1:
+* quizQuestion1
-* quizQuestion2:
+* quizQuestion2
-* quizQuestion3:
+* quizQuestion3
-* quizQuestion4:
+* quizQuestion4
 * quizResults:
+* recommendations.html:
-* recommendations.html: [REMOVE THIS IF WE DON'T END UP USING]
+    - [REMOVE THIS IF WE DON'T END UP USING]
 * register.html:
+    - similar to finance
 * search.html:
+    - page where the user can input searching criteria
 * searched.html:
+    - displays the results from the search page
+    - allows users to select movies and add them to the homepageMovies database under various categories
 * reviews.html:
+    - allows users to write reviews and also view the reviews written by other users

 ## Root Directory
+* helpers.py:
-* helpers.py: a helper file that contains python functions that used in app.py.
+    - a helper file that contains python functions that used in app.py.
 Methods include the apology function, getting movie reviews, and pulling poster images.
+* app.py:
-* app.py: the main python file containing routes to all pages of the web application.
+    - the main python file containing routes to all pages of the web application.
+* key.txt:
-* key.txt: a text file that contains the API keys needed for the New York Times movie reviews and the IMDB movie posters.
+    - a text file that contains the API keys needed for the New York Times movie reviews and the IMDB movie posters.
+* movies.db:
-* movies.db: SQLite database containing [EVA TALK ABOUT ALL THESE TABLES!!!!!!!!!!!!!!!!!!!!] tables from which the main functionality of the app draws from.
+    - SQLite database containing [EVA TALK ABOUT ALL THESE TABLES!!!!!!!!!!!!!!!!!!!!] tables from which the main functionality of the app draws from.

 ## Design Documentation
 DESIGN.md includes documentation on how we implemented our project and why we made the design decisions we did.